Performance(s)

 Synopsis

-The then communist president Klement Gottwald, despite the insistence of world personalities such as Einstein, Churchill, Cardinal Griffin, Russel and many others, confirmed the death penalty for Milada Horáková on June 24.
-In total, they decided on 10 death sentences, almost 50 life sentences and other prison sentences totaling more than 7,800 years.
-Thanks to her steadfastness and courage, Horáková became a symbol of resistance to totalitarian power.
+Milada Horáková was unjustly convicted and executed in one of the largest fabricated political trials that took place in the 1950s in communist Czechoslovakia.
+The aim of the so-called monster trials was to deter people from any criticism of the state regime.
+Part of a large trial there were dozens of smaller lawsuits across the country.
+Requests for pardon were in vain.
+The then communist president Klement Gottwald, despite the insistence of world personalities such as Einstein, Churchill, Cardinal Griffin, Bertrand Russel and many others confirmed the death penalty for Milada Horáková on June 24.
+In total, they decided on 10 death sentences, almost 50 life sentences and other prison sentences totaling more than 7800 years.
+Thanks to her steadfastness and courage Horáková became a symbol of resistance to totalitarian power.

 Cast

-Milada Horáková - Alena Ďuranová
+Milada Horáková - Alena Ďuránová

-Bohuslav Horák (husband) - Szergej Jegorov
+Bohuslav Horák (husband) - Sergii Iegorov

-Viera Horáková (sister) - Tetiana Lubska
+Viera Horáková (sister) - Tetiana Lubskaya

-Jozef Túma (sister's husband) - Šimon Stariňák
+Jozef Tůma (sister’s husband) - Šimon Stariňák

-Jana Kánská (M.H.'s child) - Anna Sklyarová
+Jana Kánská (daughter after 40 years) - Eva Sklyarová

-Milada Horáková's mother - Aneta Hollá
+Mother - Aneta Hollá

 Dagmar Burešová - Klaudia Skopintsev